DataDog/documentation/content/en/observability_pipelines/guide/sensitive_data_scanner_transform.md

     a.
 Select if you want to scan the **Entire Event** or **Specific Attributes** in the **Target** dropdown.
     - If you are scanning the entire event, you can optionally exclude specific attributes from getting scanned.
     - If you are scanning specific attributes, specify which attributes you want to scan.
+1. Optionally, add one or more tags to associate with the matched events.
-1. If you want to add another rule, click **Add a New Item** and follow steps 10 to 13.
+1. If you want to add another rule, click **Add a New Item** and follow steps 10 to 14.
 1. Click **Save**.

+**Note**: Any rules that you add or update only affect data coming into Observability Pipelines after the rule was defined.

-Sensitive Data Scanner supports Perl Compatible RegEx (PCRE), but the following patterns are not supported:
+The `sensitive_data_scanner` transform supports Perl Compatible RegEx (PCRE), but the following patterns are not supported:
   - Backreferences and capturing sub-expressions (lookarounds)
   - Arbitrary zero-width assertions
   - Subroutine references and recursive patterns